alainvanhout/optional-rest/README.md

 A scope equates to an http endpoint with its associated logic, including
 * the type of requests it accepts (e.g. http methods, body structure, contentType header, ...)
 * the type of responses it returns (body structure and mime types)
-* the scopes that are relative to itself
+* the scopes that are relative to it

 ### Resource scopes